Early Life

 Michael Tojner was born on March 31, 1966, in Steyr, Austria.
 He spent his childhood in Haag, Lower Austria.
-He attended the Bundesrealgymnasium Amstetten, graduating in 1984.
-Tojner pursued higher education at the University of Vienna, earning degrees in both business administration and law, and obtaining doctorates in both fields in 1990/1991.
-He also participated in executive programs at Stanford University (2001) and Harvard Business School (2002).
+After graduating from Bundesrealgymnasium Amstetten in 1984, he studied business administration at the Vienna University of Economics and Business and law at the University of Vienna, earning doctorates in both fields in 1990/1991.

 Rise to Success

-Tojner's entrepreneurial career began in the 1990s with a focus on venture capital and restructuring companies.
-He founded Global Equity Partners (GEP) in 1998.
-One of his most notable early investments was in betandwin, which later became bwin, a major European gambling company.
-He sold his interest in bwin in 2005.
-In 2006, he founded Montana Tech Components, an industrial holding company, through which he made significant investments in various industries.
-A pivotal moment was the acquisition of Varta Microbattery in 2007 for $40 million.
+Tojner's entrepreneurial journey began in the 1990s with a focus on venture capital and restructuring companies.
+He founded Global Equity Partners (GEP) in 1998, which invested in various ventures, including bwin, a successful online gambling company.
+In 2006, he founded Montana Tech Components, an industrial holding company based in Switzerland.
+A key move was acquiring Varta Microbattery in 2007 for $40 million, later taking it public in 2017.

 Key Business Strategies